Are you suffering from Spinal Stenosis Symptoms?

 - Tingling sensation in feet and cramps in legs

 In any injury, we expect to have each pain associated with an underlying cause.
 People reaching middle age, around 50 and more, are more prone to having spinal stenosis.
 But it can also occur on younger people or for people who have encountered injury or accidents.
 Arthritis, for example, for older people mostly suffer from spinal stenosis as they have bigger bones and thicker ligaments that constrict the spaces allowed for the nerves.

 - Bone fragments from injuries can cause tumor buildup

 - Bone spurs

-Doctors will recommend a lot of ways to treat spinal stenosis.
-Medications, therapy, surgery, and non-surgical treatments can correct spinal stenosis.
-But it depends on individual situation.
+Doctors will recommend a lot of ways to treat this spinal condition.
+Medications, therapy, surgery, and non-surgical treatments can correct this condition.
+But it depends on the individual situation.
 For further knowledge on how to do away with this condition and if you are one of those experiencing it one way or another, visit our clinic at Spine Wellness Center, and our health professionals will assist you in your recovery.